ROME - A WEEK IN THE ETERNAL CITY.

 Romans are stylish and good looking and appear to be quite partial to vintage designer gear.

-This is a surprisingly easy place to get to know, but you must plan your site seeing well, remember to bring your walking shoes a healthy appetite.
+This is a surprisingly easy place to get to know, but you must plan your site-seeing well, remember to bring your walking shoes a healthy appetite.

 Rome top tips:

-Trastevere for a lively Saturday night.
+-Trastevere for a lively Saturday night.

-Palazzo Barberini for surprising collection of artwork in a quiet neighbourhood
+-Palazzo Barberini for surprising collection of artwork in a quiet neighbourhood

-Espresso any time of day!
+-Espresso any time of day!
 Skip the cappuccino in the afternoon.

-Famine flea market for amazing vintage designer goods.
+-Flea markets for amazing vintage designer goods.

-Begin your evening at the Spanish steps and stroll down to Del La Corso
+-Begin your evening at the Spanish steps and stroll down to Del La Corso

 Previous